 Ken turned Tilted Mill’s failure into an opportunity to try his hand at retail as the owner of Curio City Online in 2005.
 Writing, editing, business, and computer skills all came together in developing and marketing his online store.
 He closed Curio City in January 2019 so that he could focus exclusively on Blue Hills Editorial.

 Through all of those years, Anne occasionally called upon Ken to proofread and ghost-edit her freelance work, calling him “the best editor I’ve ever known.”
 He also took the odd gig as a restaurant reviewer for Microsoft Sidewalk and The Boston Globe.

 In 2017, Ken expanded upon his Curio City business experience to found Blue Hills Editorial Services and get back to his copy editing roots.
 Blue Hills is Ken’s day job, not something that he does on the side, so (unlike other freelance businesses) he can usually offer quick turnarounds on short notice.
 When you hire Blue Hills for proofreading or copy editing, you’ll get Ken.
 He also does most of the writing and editing, with some input from Anne when that adds value.
 Email him at ken [at] bluehillsedit.com.

-Every writer needs an animal companion, right?
+Every writer needs an animal familiar, right?
 Gus and Beery’s editing experience is limited to taking the occasional walk across an untended keyboard, but they’re always around to help out by lying on our desks and reminding us when it’s time to eat.